All Hail Meryl Streep For Her Golden Globes Speech

 "Disrespect invites disrespect, violence incites violence.
 When the powerful use their position to bully others, we all lose," Streep concluded.

-The New Jersey native also made a demand to the press to "call" out Trump for "every outrage," and called for her Hollywood colleagues to support The Committee to Protect Journalists.
+The New Jersey native also made a demand to the press to "call" out Trump for "every outrage," and asked her Hollywood colleagues to support The Committee to Protect Journalists.

 Streep is one of Hollywood's most respected actresses, with 48 Oscar and Golden Globe nominations to her name.
 She was nominated for a Golden Globe this year for her role in "Florence Foster Jenkins."